wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-introduction.md

 Before you can create a storage account, you must have an Azure subscription, which is a plan that gives you access to a variety of Azure services.
 [You can create up to 100 uniquely named storage accounts with a single subscription.](/documentation/articles/azure-subscription-service-limits) See [Storage Pricing Details](/home/features/storage/#price) for information on volume pricing.

 You can get started with Azure with a [trial](/pricing/1rmb-trial/).
 Once you decide to purchase a plan, you can choose from a variety of [purchase options](/pricing/overview/).
-If you’re an [MSDN subscriber](/pricing/member-offers/msdn-benefits-details/), you get free monthly credits that you can use with Azure services, including Azure Storage.
+If you're an [MSDN subscriber](/pricing/member-offers/msdn-benefits-details/), you get free monthly credits that you can use with Azure services, including Azure Storage.

 ### Standard Storage Accounts

 A standard storage account gives you access to Blob storage, Table storage, Queue storage, and File storage:

-- **Blob storage** stores file data.
-A blob can be any type of text or binary data, such as a document, media file, or application installer.
+- **Blob <!-- deleted by customization Storage** --><!-- keep by customization: begin --> storage** <!-- keep by customization: end --> stores file data.
+A blob can be any type of text or binary data, such as a document, media file, or application installer. <!-- deleted by customization Blob Storage is sometimes referred to as Object storage. -->
-- **Table storage** stores structured datasets.
+- **Table <!-- deleted by customization Storage** --><!-- keep by customization: begin --> storage** <!-- keep by customization: end --> stores structured datasets.
 Table storage is a NoSQL key-attribute data store, which allows for rapid development and fast access to large quantities of data.
-- **Queue storage** provides reliable messaging for workflow processing and for communication between components of cloud services.
+- **Queue <!-- deleted by customization Storage** --><!-- keep by customization: begin --> storage** <!-- keep by customization: end --> provides reliable messaging for workflow processing and for communication between components of cloud services.
-- **File storage** offers shared storage for legacy applications using the standard SMB protocol.
+- **File <!-- deleted by customization Storage** --><!-- keep by customization: begin --> storage** <!-- keep by customization: end --> offers shared storage for legacy applications using the standard SMB protocol.
 Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File service REST API.

 Each standard storage account can contain up to 500 TB of combined blob, queue, table, and file data.
 See the [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets) for details about standard storage account capacity.